Are you moving on a working holiday visa to Canada? How exciting!

 In our opinion, the recommended amount is a bare minimum to live here.
 You do spend a lot more than you can possibly budget for.

 If you are arriving in Vancouver, keep in mind that everything is expensive here and money doesn’t get you as far as they would elsewhere.
+You will realise that quickly after a week or two in Vancouver!

 Our tip: As soon as you land, try and open a bank account (it is usually straightforward to get it set up).